Parinya Charoenphol: Career and current projects

-Movie and other media appearances
+Media appearances

 Her story is related in the 2003 film Beautiful Boxer in which she was portrayed by male kickboxer Asanee Suwan.
 The film won several national and international awards, yet opened to limited success in Thailand.
 The film's director, Ekachai Uekrongtham, also wrote the solo performance Boxing Cabaret for Nong Toom which she performed in the summer of 2005 at the Singapore Arts Festival and later in Bangkok.

 Nong Toom's life as a kathoey is also part of the book Ladyboys: The Secret World of Thailand's Third Gender by Maverick House Publishers.

 Her story was also included in Julina Khusaini's National Geographic documentary Hidden Genders (2003).

 She had a prominent role in the 2006 superhero film-action film Mercury Man, playing the title character's transgender sibling and demonstrating her kickboxing prowess on the villains.
 In 2006, she appeared as a guest star on SBS television series World Record Pizza and Rallarsving in Sweden.